dapr/docs/howto/policies-with-opa/README.md

   // The query broken down into keys and their values query map[string][]string
   // The request headers
+  // NOTE: By default, no headers are included.
+You must specify what headers
-  headers map[string]string
+  // you want to recieve via `spec.metadata.includedHeaders` (see above) headers map[string]string
   // The request scheme (e.g. http, https) scheme string